hapax/hapax.github.io/assets/teaching.md

 By taking them on real hikes, students would learn that hiking is not about the act of walking, but rather *using walking* to experience and understand the world.

+I don't debate this, though I think there are better ways to do it than walking through scrubland, and a lot of newfangled pedagogy is focused on trying to make this process more engaging and inclusive.

+So where does this claim come form?